Skip to main content

 If you spend more time syncing, searching and circling back than actually creating, you’re not alone.

 The good news?
-The right creative collaboration tools can cut through the mess, streamline your workflows and give your team back their time (and sanity).
+The right creative collaboration tools can cut through the mess, streamline your workflows and give your creative workflow and give your team back their time (and sanity).

 Before we dive into the tools helping creative teams be more collaborative, let’s cover what creative collaboration actually is — and why it’s so hard to get right.